richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/carousel.md

 ### Crossfade

-Add `.carousel-fade` to your carousel to animate slides with a fade transition instead of a slide.
+Set `crossFade={true}` to your carousel to animate slides with a fade transition instead of a slide.

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {